How to build a pizza oven

 - Dense wood may make smoke and may potentially add a smoky flavor to the pizza.

-- Make the fire in the middle of pizza oven when beginning.
-Once the temperature has reached the desired heat move the fire to the side or back.
+- Make the fire at the middle of the pizza oven at the start.
+Once the temperature has reached the desired heat level move the fire to the sides or back of the oven.

 Usually the only maintenance that an oven needs is regular cleaning.
-Once the oven is cold, you can use a rake to sweep the ash that has gathered to the center or the sides, and carefully sweep it out of the oven.
-The chimney of the oven also needs to be cleaned regularly and you might need to check for nests or other items stuck in it that may be hindering the passage of the heat through it.
+Once the oven is cold, you can use a rake to clean the ash accumulated at the center or the sides, and carefully sweep it out of the oven.
+The chimney of the oven also needs regular cleaning and check up.
+You might need to check for nests or other items stuck in it that may be hindering the passage of the heat.
 To keep your oven functioning properly, just clean it regularly and make sure the vents are clean with nothing stuck inside.